 3(b)(3) Method of Performing Services; No Union Labor Requirements.
-Unless otherwise provided in the applicable Metering System Plan, TELESIS shall generally allow ENRON to select appropriate Metering Systems and determine the method, details and means of performing the Metering Services described herein; provided however, that ENRON shall not use wireless Metering Systems pursuant to the Agreement.
+Unless otherwise provided in the applicable Metering System Plan, TELESIS shall generally allow ENRON to select appropriate Metering Systems and determine the method, details and means of performing the Metering Services described herein; provided however, that ENRON shall not use wireless Metering Systems.
 If TELESIS believes the Metering System or Metering Services may have a material adverse affect on its operations or activities, the Parties shall promptly meet to address and resolve such issues to the mutual satisfaction of both Parties.
 In connection therewith, ENRON shall work diligently in cooperation with TELESIS to minimize any interference with TELESIS’ business needs or operational requirements and to develop reasonable and appropriate resolutions to any operational problems associated with the installed Metering Systems and the provision of Metering Services hereunder.
 TELESIS represents and warrants that there are no contracts, other agreements or policies that would require utilizing union labor to perform the Metering Services described in this Section 3(b).

 3(b)(4) Data Reporting Services.
-At no cost to TELESIS, ENRON shall: (i) coordinate delivery of metering data to the applicable Utility as required to facilitate the transfer of metering responsibility in connection with the DASRing of any Facilities; (ii) provide metering data management services including but not limited to reading, validating, editing, and transferring meter data pursuant to all Rules; (iii) provide meter data to allow proper performance of billing, settlement, scheduling, and forecasting; (iv) retain meter data for not less than thirty-six (36) months; and (v) upon TELESIS written request, provide to TELESIS metering data reports consisting of available hourly interval data for each requested Facility.
+At no cost to TELESIS, ENRON shall: (i) coordinate delivery of metering data to the applicable Utility as required to facilitate the transfer of metering responsibility in connection with the DASRing of any Facilities; (ii) provide metering data management services including but not limited to reading, validating, editing, and transferring meter data pursuant to all Rules; (iii) provide meter data to allow proper performance of billing, settlement, scheduling, and forecasting; (iv) retain meter data for not less than thirty-six (36) months; and (v) upon TELESIS written request, provide to TELESIS metering data reports consisting of available hourly interval data for each requested Facility. [open; include final data reporting svces language here]

 3(b)(5) Metering System and Metering Service Warranties.
-ENRON warrants that its performance of Metering Services as specified in and provided under this Section 3(b) shall be provided in a professional manner and in accordance with the Rules for the Term of this Agreement and in no event less than one (1) year after the date such Metering System is installed (the “One Year Warranty”) [MCC—something is missing here, the meter itself is warranted for one year isn’t it, and what does the warranty actually provide?).
-Except only for the warranty of free and clear title and the One Year Warranty, following the expiration or termination of this Agreement any and all Metering Systems purchased or retained by TELESIS are expressly accepted by TELESIS in their “AS IS, WHERE IS” CONDITION AND WITHOUT WARRANTY OF ANY KIND, STATUTORY, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO ANY WARRANTIES OF FITNESS FOR ANY PARTICULAR PURPOSE OR USE, ANY AND ALL SUCH WARRANTIE BEING HEREBY EXPRESSLY DISCLAIMED BY SELLER; provided, however, that the preceding provisions of this sentence shall in no event be deemed to diminish or waive TELESIS’ right to claim that ENRON failed to meet its obligation to provide Metering Services and maintain the Metering Systems under this Section 3(b) during the Contract Term.
-[MCC—by cancelling the current agreement there are warranties that should survive on the installed meters.
-Don—need to be sure these carry forward]
+ENRON warrants that its performance of Metering Services as specified in and provided under this Section 3(b) shall be provided in a professional manner and in accordance with the Rules for the Term of this Agreement and in no event less than one (1) year after the date such Metering System is installed (the “One Year Warranty”).
+Except only for the warranty of free and clear title and the One Year Warranty, following the expiration or termination of this Agreement any and all Metering Systems purchased or retained by TELESIS are expressly accepted by TELESIS in their “AS IS, WHERE IS” CONDITION AND WITHOUT WARRANTY OF ANY KIND, STATUTORY, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO ANY WARRANTIES OF FITNESS FOR ANY PARTICULAR PURPOSE OR USE, ANY AND ALL SUCH WARRANTIES BEING HEREBY EXPRESSLY DISCLAIMED BY ENRON; provided, however, that the preceding provisions of this sentence shall in no event be deemed to diminish or waive TELESIS’ right to claim that ENRON failed to meet its obligation to provide Metering Services and maintain the Metering Systems under this Section 3(b) during the Contract Term.